-Amazon is a Seattle-based company that specialises in e-commerce, cloud computing, digital streaming and artificial intelligence.
-It is considered one of the “big five” U.S. tech companies, along with Alphabet (Google), Apple, Microsoft and Facebook.
+Amazon is a Seattle-based cloud computing service that specialises in e-commerce, digital streaming, and artificial intelligence.
+It is considered one of the world’s largest companies and is branded as one of the “big five” U.S. tech companies, along with Alphabet (Google), Apple, Microsoft, and Facebook.

 Bezos founded Amazon out of his garage in July 1994.
 It initially focused on selling books, as Bezos realised that would allow the company to pull in a wealth of data on affluent consumers.
-It soon started to branch out into selling video games, consumer electronics, home improvement items, software, board games, and toys.
+It soon started to branch out into selling video games, electronic devices, home improvement items, software, board games, and toys.

 Amazon finally turned a profit for the first time in Q4 2001, earning $0.01 per share on revenues of more than $1 billion.
 It took another huge step forward by launching Amazon Marketplace, which allows third-party merchants to sell to Amazon customers.
 This now accounts for more than half of all sales on Amazon.

 The e commerce giant has expanded its online service rapidly in recent years, snapping up Whole Foods, Twitch, Ring, Pill Pack, and Zappos.com along the way.
 Prime subscribers will also be aware of the fantastic collection of movies, series, and TV programs that are available to rent, buy or stream for free.